Begonia Rex, or Rex Begonia, is a type of begonia that is known for its interesting and colorful foliage.

 While they are generally easy to care for, rex begonias do require some special attention when it comes time to repot or transplant them.
 Here are a few tips on how to successfully repot and transplant a rex begonia:

-When transplanting, it’s best to wait until early spring when the plant is just beginning to actively grow.
+When transplanting, it’s best to wait until early spring when the plant is just beginning to grow actively.
 Gently loosen the roots and carefully remove the plant from its current pot.
 Plant it in the new location at the same depth it was previously growing, and water thoroughly.
 Be sure to choose a spot that receives filtered light – too much direct sunlight can scorch new leaves.
 With a little care, your

 How to Care for Rex Begonias